utshomax/postman-docs/src/pages/docs/api-governance/configurable-rules/configuring-api-security-rules.md

 You can customize the API Security rules that Postman applies to your [API definition](/docs/api-governance/api-definition/api-definition-warnings/) and [requests](/docs/api-governance/api-testing/api-testing-warnings/).
 Adhering to these API Security rules enables you keep your API secure and consistent.

+[Super Admins](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) and [API Security Managers](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) can configure rules and turn them on and off for workspaces within your team.

 <img alt="API Security configuration page" src="https://assets.postman.com/postman-docs/v10/api-security-configuration-home-v10.jpg" width="900px"/>

 ## Contents